JasonJWilliamsNY/leptin-rna-seq-lesson-dev/section-1.rst

 Launch a lesson on CyVerse
 ------------------------------

-This lesson will be launched from the |CyVerse_DE|.
+This lesson will be launched from the `CyVerse Discovery Environment <https://de.cyverse.org/de/>`_.

 **For the RNA-Seq Leptin Lesson**